Ziang-Lu/Design-Patterns/2-Creational Patterns/5-Object Pool Pattern/Object Pool Pattern.md

 ## Applicability

-* When we <u>need to create a large number of same objects that are expensive to create</u>
+* When we need to create a large number of same objects that are expensive to create

-  => <u>Repeatedly allocating and freeing these objects individually would be too expensive operations, and thus decrease the performance</u>
+  => Repeatedly allocating and freeing these objects individually would be too expensive operations, and thus decrease the performance

-  => <u>Creating these large number of objects should be avoided</u>
+  => Creating these large number of objects should be avoided

-* At the same time, <u>the time of these objects being used by the clients is low</u>.
+* At the same time, the time of these objects being used by the clients is low.

 <br>